FireIsGood/minesweeper-generator/README.md

 # Generate a 20x20 board with 200 mines, 200 anti-mines, and knight counting
 # --no-limits is used to enable over 200 grid tiles
 minesweeper-generator -W 20 -H 20 --no-limits -m 200 -a 200

+# Generate a board with a custom mine string
+minesweeper-generator --mine-str :fish:
 ```

 ## Limitations